hooshyar/dilaHeadlessImageEditor/README.md

 - Text position: Bottom center with 15% padding
 - Logo position: Top-left corner with 3% margin

+## Advanced Parameters

+The `/process_custom` endpoint accepts the following advanced parameters:
+- container_margin (integer): Additional margin (in pixels) from the edges of the image for the text container.
+Defaults to 0.
+- container_width_percent (number): Specifies the text container's width as a percentage of the image's width.
+If provided, it determines the wrapping width for text.

 ## Directory Structure

 ```